 Most restaurants receive money from customers in two different ways.
 Some diners pay with cash, others with credit or debit cards.

 A good POS (Point of Sale) system will handle these payments for you, and connect to your accounting software.
-That will help you update your cashflow predictions daily.
-And it will make life easier for your staff.
+That will help you update your cash flow predictions daily.
+And it will make life easier for your employees.